stanford-cs348k/asst2-convlayer/README.md

 Grab the assignment starter code.

-    git clone git@github.com:stanford-cs348v/asst3.git
+    git clone git@github.com:stanford-cs348v/asst2.git

-To run the assignment, you will need to download the scene datasets, located at http://graphics.stanford.edu/courses/cs348v-18-winter/asst/asst3/data.tar.
+To run the assignment, you will need to download the scene datasets, which you can get from the course staff upon request.

 __Build Instructions__